The Magnificent Twelve

 4. Make it Easy

-Make it easy for the consumer by making your product easily accessible.
-Over designed displays will have a negative impact on sales. (fig. B)
+Make it easy for the consumer - make your product easily accessible.
+Over-designed displays will have a negative impact on sales (fig. B)

 5. Make Your Product the Hero

 Use your display real estate to communicate the best reason(s) why a shopper should need your product, and let the packaging speak for itself.
 Avoid displays that cover too much of the product packaging. (fig. B — Display B)